 How do I comment on or contribute to the Human Fertility Collection or to this FAQ section?

 We are always happy to hear from users and we welcome submissions of any new data to the HFC.
-Please use the Contact form on the HFC Main Menu.
+Please contact us.

 Do I have to register in order to access the data; are there fees involved?

 Registration is not required, and access to HFC data is free of charge.